 The R&D Digital Hub in London serves as an essential centre for cultivating and attracting digital talents, while also fostering increased external collaborations with industry peers, leading tech companies, and startups within the vibrant London AI ecosystem.

-Our Bio Innovation Hub is the headquarters for Global R&D Business Development across all our therapeutic and technology areas.
-Containing functions in Business Development, Search & Evaluation, and Alliance Management, the Bio Innovation Hub houses the full complement of business functions needed for our external partnering activities.
+Cambridge is the headquarters for Global R&D Business Development and External Innovation across all our therapeutic and technology areas.
+Containing functions in Business Development, Search & Evaluation, and Alliance Management, Cambridge houses the full complement of business functions needed for our external partnering activities.
 Having a physical presence in the one of the world’s largest life sciences ecosystems is part of our strategy to access the high level of innovation that the US has to offer.

 In Cambridge, we work with local companies, venture capitalists, universities, and teaching hospitals to access technologies and therapeutic molecules that allow us to help patients in all our current therapeutic areas.
 Through a variety of partnership models, we use this innovation to help advance and expand its product portfolio.